 Taxi to Al Jaddaf dhow-building yard, off Al Khail Road in Oud Metha.

 3. Get Your Run On at the Parks

 Taking advantage of the city's abundance of sunny and warm days, Dubai offers a number of free parks with complimentary workout equipment.

 Get out of your hotel and experience some of the lushly landscaped outdoor facilities the city has to offer.

 One of the best parks is tucked away in the residential Al Barsha area at Al Barsha Pond Park.

 Featuring a designated jogging track around the perimeter of the park, you can run here for free anytime you like.
 The park also features outdoors workout equipment including pull-up bars, rowing machines, and sit-up benches.

-Getting there: Taxi to Al Barsha Pond Park.
+Taxi to Al Barsha Pond Park.